squeek502/ryanliptak.com/posts/every-rc-exe-bug-quirk-probably.md

 Why would that be?
 Well, it turns out that the Windows RC compiler miscompiles the padding bytes following a control if its control data has an odd number of bytes.
 This is similar to what's described in ["*Your fate will be determined by a comma*"](#your-fate-will-be-determined-by-a-comma), but in the opposite direction: instead of adding too few padding bytes, the Windows RC compiler in this case will add *too many*.

 Each control within a dialog resource is expected to be 4-byte aligned (meaning its memory starts at an offset that is a multiple of 4).
-So, if the bytes at end of one control looks like this, where the dotted boxes represent 4-byte boundaries:
+So, if the bytes at the end of one control looks like this, where the dotted boxes represent 4-byte boundaries:

 <pre class="hexdump" style="display: flex; flex-direction: column; justify-content: center; align-items: center; flex-grow: 1; margin-top: 0;">
   <code class="language-none"><span class="o1o o-clr2" style="display: inline-block; line-height: 2rem;"><span style="background: rgba(255,0,0,.1);">....</span></span><span class="o1o o-clr2" style="display: inline-block; line-height: 2rem;"><span style="background: rgba(255,0,0,.1);">....</span></span><span class="o1o o-clr2" style="display: inline-block; line-height: 2rem;"><span style="background: rgba(255,0,0,.1);">foo</span>&nbsp;</span><span class="o1o o-clr2" style="display: inline-block; line-height: 2rem;">&nbsp;&nbsp;&nbsp;&nbsp;</span><span class="o1o o-clr2" style="display: inline-block; line-height: 2rem;">&nbsp;&nbsp;&nbsp;&nbsp;</span></code>